Pr0methean/coronavirus/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+STATUS: Minimum Viable Product - Work in Progress - Ready for Peer Review + Bench Tests

-## Problem: Silent spread of a disease
+## Problem: Covid-19 Outbreak

-There is active silent spread of SARS-Cov-2 causing Covid-19 which is 200-400x more lethal than flu.
+- There is active silent spread of SARS-Cov-2 causing Covid-19 which is 200-400x more lethal than flu.
+Over 100,000 cases, with new cases outstripping recoveries, globally distributed community-acquired ("cat out of the bag")
-Silent spread of a disease increases the probability of further increases in virulence / lethality because more hosts enable more replication events and each replication event can yield mutations which cause increased virulence / lethality
+- Silent spread of a disease increases the probability of further increases in virulence / lethality because more hosts enable more replication events and each replication event can yield mutations which cause increased virulence / lethality

 ## Challenge

-How do you design CRISPR guides to target SARS-Cov-2 conserved regions (which are unlikely to mutate) without off-target effects upon the human genome or common probiotic / beneficial bugs.
+- How do you delete Coronavirus?

 ## Opportunity

-design anti-coronavirus CRISPR-Cas13 guides
+- delete coronavirus genome conserved sequences with CRISPR-Cas13 RNA-guided RNA-knockdown
+- deliver with inhalers of nanoparticles / adenovirus (non-replicating)
+- express therapy only in lung cells with surfactant promoter

 ## Prepare